nexxtway/react-rainbow/src/components/ButtonIcon/readme.md

     </div>
 ```

-# ButtonIcon with tooltip
+# ButtonIcons with tooltip
-##### If you want to show a tooltip with additional information about your ButtonIcon just set the `tooltip` prop to your desired content.
+##### If you want to show a tooltip with additional information about your ButtonIcon, just set the `tooltip` prop with the content you want.

 ```js
 import React from 'react';